pexip/os-bind9/doc/arm/reference.rst

    terminated.
 The default is 60 minutes (1 hour).
 The maximum value is 28 days (40320 minutes).

-   .. note:: The inbound zone transfers are also affected by
+   .. note:: Inbound zone transfers are also affected by
-             ``tcp-idle-timeout``, the ``max-transfer-idle-in`` will close the
+             ``tcp-idle-timeout``; ``max-transfer-idle-in`` closes the
-             inbound zone transfer if there was no complete AXFR or no complete IXFR chunk.
-The ``tcp-idle-timeout`` will close the connection if there's no progress on the TCP level.
+             inbound zone transfer if there is no complete AXFR or no complete IXFR chunk. ``tcp-idle-timeout`` closes the connection if there is no progress on the TCP level.

 .. namedconf:statement:: max-transfer-time-out
    :tags: transfer